meharehsaan/system-programming/stack-behind-the-curtain/README.md

 FSF of foo()

-- Arguments are pushed on the stack, in reverse order
+- Arguments are pushed on the stack, in reverse order.
-- Contents of rip (return address) is also pushed on the stack
+- Contents of rip (return address) is also pushed on the stack.
-- The contents of rbp containing starting address of main stack frame is saved on stack for later use, and rbp is moved to where rsp is pointing to create new stack frame pointer of function foo()
+- The contents of rbp containing starting address of main stack frame is saved on stack for later use, and rbp is moved to where rsp is pointing to create new stack frame pointer of function foo().
-- Space created for local variables by moving rsp down or to lower address
+- Space created for local variables by moving rsp down or to lower address.

 ### Limitations